Check your degree progress

 To be eligible to graduate with honors, an undergraduate must have completed at least sixty semester hours in residence at The University of Texas at Austin.
 Courses taken pass/fail are counted in the sixty-hour minimum, but only letter grades are used to determine the grade point average.
 Letter grades earned through credit-by-examination do not count toward the grade point average used to calculate honors.

 A graduating senior who is a Texas resident may be eligible for a $1,000 tuition rebate upon graduation if they meet eligibility requirements set by the State of Texas.

 The tuition rebate is for undergraduates only.
 Given the unique nature of the IMPA program and the strict requirements of the tuition rebate program, it is very unlikely that IMPA students will qualify for a tuition rebate.

-To apply for the Tuition Rebate, print and scan the completed application into your computer and email it to Bill Welford.
+To apply for the Tuition Rebate, print and scan the completed application into your computer and email it to Leah Miller.
 Save your email because it will serve as your receipt.
 Do not fax or drop off the paper application to us.
 We will only accept scanned applications attached to your email.

 Required Form: Tuition Rebate Application

 Deadline: Tuition Rebate Application forms are due by 5 p.m. the Friday before the official date of graduation.
 For fall 2014 graduates, the deadline is Friday, December 20, 2014, at 5 p.m.